 The message relay agent is responsible for storing asynchronous messages.
-The MRA agent buffers messages for agents in transient.

-The MRA agent is equipped with a special registry to maintain message information.
-The registry keeps track of one table.
-The message table has five attributes:
+The MRA agent buffers messages for agents in transient and is equipped with a special registry to maintain message information.
+The registry keeps track of one table that has five attributes: Agent name, message ID, message envelope, message contents and timestamp